-Owners of land that is jointly owned by more than one owner will receive a land tax assessment for the jointly owned land where the value of the jointly owned land is above the taxable threshold [Section 9(4)].
+Owners of land that is jointly owned by more than one owner will receive a land tax assessment for the jointly owned land where the value of the jointly owned land is above the taxable threshold [Section 9(4) of the Land Tax Act 1936].

-If an owner of jointly owned land also owns (or is deemed to own, for example, they are a notified beneficiary/unit holder/designated beneficiary of a trust) other parcels of land in their own right, they may receive a separate assessment for their total landholdings that will include their share of the jointly owned land [Section 9(6)].
+If an owner of jointly owned land also owns (or is deemed to own, for example, they are a notified beneficiary/unit holder/designated beneficiary of a trust) other parcels of land in their own right, they may receive a separate assessment for their total landholdings that will include their share of the jointly owned land [Section 9(6) of the Land Tax Act 1936].

-The above paragraph does not apply to land that is held as trustee of an excluded trust [Section 9(7)].
+The above paragraph does not apply to land that is held as trustee of an excluded trust [Section 9(7) of the Land Tax Act 1936].